 Learning highlights: Teaches letters, words, spelling, and matching skills.

 - Zingo (Think Fun Company): One of this year's "hot" games, this Bingo-style matching game relies on a player's ability to spot pictures (of a dog, say, or the sun) and match them quickly to the words and pictures on their playing card.
 As in Bingo, the first one to finish a complete line of items wins.

 Learning Highlights: Encourages matching skills and quick thinking.

 - Monopoly Junior (Parker Brothers): As they do in its senior sibling, players roll dice to move around the game board and buy real estate.
-The game is shorter and uses smaller dollar denominations so kids can figure out winnings and penalties more quickly.
+The game is shorter and uses smaller dollar denominations so children can figure out winnings and penalties more quickly.

 Learning Highlights: Develops math, color recognition, reading, reasoning, and social skills.

-- Junior Labyrinth (Ravensburger): Each player gets a large, easy-to-handle piece shaped like a ghost, which she moves through an extra-large maze in an attempt to reach a treasure.
+- Junior Labyrinth (Ravensburger): Each player gets a large, easy-to-handle piece shaped like a ghost, which they move through an extra-large maze in an attempt to reach a treasure.
 While the path may appear straight, the walls move and shift, so getting there is a challenge.
 This game imparts the idea of impermanence and change, since a path that was open just a moment ago might now be closed and vice versa.
 Players have to figure out what to do when circumstances change unexpectedly — a good life skill to learn.

 Learning highlights: Teaches spatial relations and relies on some manual dexterity.